rails-sqlserver/tiny_tds/README.md

 ## License

 TinyTDS is Copyright (c) 2010-2015 Ken Collins, <ken@metaskills.net> and Will Bond (Veracross LLC) <wbond@breuer.com>.
 It is distributed under the MIT license.
-Windows binaries contain pre-compiled versions of FreeTDS <http://www.freetds.org/> which is licensed under the GNU LGPL license at <http://www.gnu.org/licenses/lgpl-2.0.html>
+Windows and Linux binaries contain pre-compiled versions of FreeTDS <http://www.freetds.org/> and `libconv` which is licensed under the GNU LGPL license at <http://www.gnu.org/licenses/lgpl-2.0.html>.
+They also contain OpenSSL, which is licensed under the OpenSSL license at <https://openssl-library.org/source/license/index.html>.